This page has been optimized for printing

 Generating a SSH Key (Linux/Mac)

-This document will help you to create your personal SSH key on your Linux or Mac-based operating system, this process is very easy and requires no additional software on your computer.
+This document provides instructions for creating your personal SSH key on a Linux or Mac-based operating system.
+The process is straightforward and does not require additional software on your computer.

 ssh-keygen -b 2048